 The times have found you.
 That’s what they say to generations faced with difficult times.
 I know you didn’t ask for this honor.

-For what it’s worth, I’m sorry you have to shoulder the burden.
-I wish you didn’t have to finish the semester online, far from your friends and your independence.
-But now that the semester is over, and you are facing the void we will hereafter refer to as the #SummerOf2020, you’ve got to suck it up.
+For what it’s worth, I’m sorry you have had to shoulder the burden of living through a pandemic.
+I wish you didn’t have to spend last year taking classes online, far from your friends and your independence.
+But now that the year is over, and things are opening back up, here are 24 ideas for things you can do this summer.

 And when I say do something, what I really mean is, do anything.
 Seriously.
-Get out of bed (preferably before 2pm).
-Make yourself some breakfast (preferably before 5pm).
+Get out of bed (preferably before 11 AM).
+Get yourself some breakfast (you really don’t need me to do that anymore).
 And fill your day with small increments of activity.
-Create a schedule — or at least a list, of what you want to get done that day.
+Create a schedule — or at least a list, of what you want to fill your day with.
 (Helpful tip for list-making: Write down something you’ve done already, so you can cross it off.)

 What’s that?
 I can hear you mumbling there’s nothing to do.
 Hogwash, I say.
 There is always something to do.